SoftwareBrothers/adminjs-docs/deployment/creating&deploying-the-application-using-cli.md

-# AdminJS Cloud CLI for creating and deploing application
+# AdminJS Cloud CLI for creating and deploing the application

 AdminJS Cloud Hosting comes with a CLI tool which you can use locally or inside your CI/CD to deploy your application.